 After extensive field testing and online research, we are confident in our evaluation of these hiking boot models.
 We've summarized all of our findings below to help you gauge which one is the right hiking boot for you.
 Our scoring method involves comparing each product relative to the others in this review.

-In addition to all of the testing criteria, one of the things most of us consider when making any purchase is the price.
-We often wonder if a product is "worth" what we are paying and if a larger price tag also means better value.
-Often, a higher price does correlate to better quality materials, craftsmanship, and design, but often, we can get a solid performing product for less.
-Often it is the use of brand-name materials such as Gore-Tex waterproof liners and Vibram rubber outsoles that cost manufacturers extra to add to their boots.
-In more affordable situations, manufacturers will use a proprietary rubber or waterproofing material.
-These third-party liners and soles have name-brand recognition and have proven to be very effective in our tests, but we've also been thoroughly impressed with most proprietary waterproof liners and outsoles.
+In addition to all of the testing criteria, most of us factor a product's cost into our purchase decisions.
+We often wonder if something is "worth" what we are paying and if a larger price tag equals better quality.
+Frequently, a higher price does correlate to better quality materials, craftsmanship, and design, but sometimes solid performance can be acquired for less.
+Often it is the addition of brand-name materials such as Gore-Tex waterproof liners and Vibram rubber outsoles that will tack on extra cost for the manufacturer, and subsequently, you.
+To cut down on these costs, some manufacturers have started using a proprietary rubber or waterproofing material.
+Though the third-party liners and soles have name-brand recognition and have proven to be very effective in our tests, we've also been thoroughly impressed with most brands' proprietary waterproof liners and outsoles.

-The Keen Targhee III employs a proprietary waterproof liner and outsole to keep costs low.
-They also work well, resulting in a great product at a lower-than-most price.
-We're also pleased to see the Salomon X Ultra Mid 4 coming in so much lower in price than several other models in this competition while performing at the highest level.
+The Keen Targhee III employs a proprietary waterproof liner and outsole to keep costs low, and both work well, resulting in a great product at a lower-than-most price.
+We're also pleased to see the Salomon X Ultra Mid 4 ringing up much lower in price than several other models in this competition while performing at the highest level.
 The Merrell Moab II Mid is another tried and true boot with a reasonable price tag.
-Price alone doesn't guarantee performance; we have learned over many years of testing boots.
+If there's one thing we've learned over the years testing boots and outdoor gear in general, it's that price alone does not guarantee performance.
 Allow price along with our detailed assessments to help you find the right boot for you and your wallet.

 Comfort is typically the most important consideration for boots.
 If you sense discomfort in the fit, sizing, or performance of a pair of boots when you first put them on, it might be worth trying some different options.
 A boot that is comfortable for one person can be a living nightmare for another.
 Someone with a narrow foot might never get a good fit (and therefore feel discomfort) in a wider cut pair, like the Keen Targhee III Mid or the Topo Athletic Trailventure WP.
 We have rated each pair of boots based on overall comfort while noting obvious uncomfortable design features.
 We keep our focus on padding, comfort in support, materials, lacing system, and how our feet felt after many miles on the trail.